imasterit/emberjs-manageinvoice/README.md

 * the UI doesn't have to look sharp, or be polished.
 We are however interested in your styling skills
 * we are not interested in a feature complete application
 * we are not interested in backend.
 In-memory, in-page is more than enough

-# invoices

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites